richardhj/isotope-klarna-checkout/README.md

 Richard Henkenjohann <richardhenkenjohann@googlemail.com>

-Please elaborate monetary support for this extension's author in case this extension is doing business in your eCommerce.
+Please consider monetary support for this extension's author in case this extension is doing business in your eCommerce.

 ## Contributing

+The API documentation is available at <https://developers.klarna.com/api>.

 You always have to test/debug on a system with publicly available URIs.
 This means you cannot run Klarna checkout on localhost, as the Klarna checkout relies on the callbacks (e.g. order_validation).
 The checkout will fail when the